benborgers/ben.cv-craft/README.md

 [ben.cv](https://ben.cv) is kind of my digital garden.
 It’s written with [Remix](https://remix.run) and allows me to publish notes from [Craft](https://craft.do) via [their extension platform](https://developer.craft.do).

-I’ve written a [parser for Craft’s data format](app/components/CraftBlock.tsx) to render my notes on a page in React.
+I’ve written a [renderer for Craft’s data format](app/components/CraftBlock.tsx) to render my notes on the site in React.

 ## Development